amirinisrael/amirinisrael.github.io/README.md

 The main rack tube is straight at the start.
 You will need to bend it accurately and along the same plane.
 Start by marking the corners of the main tube.
 -	The first mark goes at 1/2 the length of the long side (since the two ends meet at the center of the long side after it is bent).
--	The second mark goes one short side length beyond that first mark.
+-	The second mark goes one short side length beyond the first mark.
--	The third mark goes the long side length beyond the second mark.
+-	The third mark goes one long side length beyond the second mark.
--	The fourth mark goes the short side length beyond the third mark.
+-	The fourth mark goes one short side length beyond the third mark.

 ## Marking the Start/Stop Points on the Bends
 Tubes are bent around a radius, so the corners must be marked so that you know where to start and where to finish each bend.
 Since each tube bender has a unique radius, calculate the start and stop by adding 1/8 x πD on each side of each mark.
 Please note that your diameter is bigger than the bender's diameter by the size of the tube (i.e. add 3/16" or 8mm to the diameter of the bender when calculating start and stop).